 Uzal Fernandez, A., 2010.
 The interaction of Sika deer (Cervus nippon Temminck 1838) with lowland heath mosaics.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: